denniskuijs/openremote/docs/research_decouple_data.md

 When switching to the `io1` volume, the costs would be as follows:
 $0,138/GB * 30 GB = $4.14 per month.

 As you can see, the prices for both `io1` and `io2` are the same, despite the additional `IOPS` charge.
-This is because there is a free baseline of 3000 IOPS, and OpenRemote is not changing these values.
+This is because there is a free baseline of 3000 `IOPS`, and OpenRemote is not changing these values.

 The price difference between `io` drives and `gp` drives is minimal.
-When creating an additional volume for storing (IoT) data, the root device can easily be scaled down to reduce costs, as it doesn't require much space.
+When creating an additional volume for storing IoT data, the root device can easily be scaled down to reduce costs, as it doesn't require much space.
 In this case, the costs would be approximately the same.
 To further reduce costs, OpenRemote can consider auto-scaling the volumes based on the actual amount of storage needed.
 Since `EBS` pricing is based on the amount of GB provisioned, not the amount used, this approach can help lower the bill even further.

 <div style="page-break-after: always;"></div>